Action on climate change – reducing our direct emissions

 We believe that urgent and holistic action is required to tackle climate change.

 Since October 2017 we have been purchasing 100% renewable electricity for our company owned shops and kitchens resulting in our carbon footprint shrinking by over one third.
-But we recognise we need to do more and are committed to act in line with the 2017 Paris Agreement’s goal of keeping global temperature rise well below 2 degrees Celsius above pre-industrial levels and pursue efforts to limit it to 1.5 degrees Celsius.
+But we recognise we need to do more and are committed to act in line with the 2017 Paris Agreement’s stretch goal of limiting global temperature rise to 1.5 degrees Celsius above pre-industrial levels.

-This is why, working with the Carbon Trust, we have set ourselves a Science Based carbon reduction target that, if we achieve, will ensure we are doing at least our fair share.
+This is why, we have set ourselves the target of being Net Zero Carbon in our direct operations by 2030 and working with the Carbon Trust, we have set ourselves a Science Based carbon reduction target that, if we achieve, will ensure we are doing at least our fair share.
 Our Science Based Target for our direct operations (Scope 1 and 2 emissions) is:

 This means that even as we grow as a business, we will be looking to reduce our emissions focusing on improving energy efficiency and exploring alternatives to the use of natural gas in our kitchens and diesel in our fleet.